luminaxster/CS211-Spring2024-P2/README.md

+# Project 2: Deus Ex Machina

-# CS 211: Object Oriented Programming - Spring 2024 - Project 2: Deus Ex Machina
+###  CS 211: Object Oriented Programming - Spring 2024

 The purpose of this assignment is to practice using a generic class via `ArrayList`.
 Your task is to create a set of classes for the `sublime` package.
 This will require an understanding of generics, interfaces, exceptions, enumerations, and two types from the Java collections framework.